liltong97/Halve/_posts/2017-01-22-Project-Benson.md

 * Which MTA stations to place food trucks to increase business
 * What times and places to place ads to maximize outreach
-* Best locations for a new coffee shop targetting commuters
+* Best locations for a new coffee shop targeting commuters

 Our team of four decided to help out the Manhattan School of Music with getting more exposure for their performing students.
 There are two main types of performing students at the school: dancers and musicians.
 Dancers (who perform in the carts and trams) are interested in finding the busiest MTA lines to perform on throughout the day.
 Musicians (who perform at specific stations) are interested in finding the busiest MTA stations to set-up in.